Searching for grant opportunities to support nonprofits is a challenging step sometimes.

 Let’s start with defining what grant research tools are and what they are useful for.

-Grant research tools are essentially online search databases that are used to search for grant opportunities using keywords to identify the most suitable ones.
+Grant research tools are online search databases used to search for grant opportunities using keywords to identify the most suitable ones.

-There are many different tools available in the market to assist you in identifying and researching funders to make tracking your results easier.
+There are many different tools available in the market that provide a grants database to assist you in identifying and researching funders to make tracking your results easier.

 Essentially, grant research tools help grant seekers save time through proper guidance: they simplify the research process by allowing you to access relevant funders without having to sort through all the irrelevant search results.